axantum/xecrets-net/README.md

 Talk to me.
 Due to the nature of the application, pull requests are audited very carefully.
 Before requesting a pull it's best if we discuss things.

-Minimum requirements is that FxCop/Static Code Analysis passes without warnings, as well as compilation.
-There should be tests covering every line of code in Axantum.AxCrypt.Core.
+Minimum requirements is that Static Code Analysis passes without warnings, as well as compilation.
+There should be tests covering every line of code in AxCrypt.Core.

 ### Contact ###

-Contact Us, AxCrypt AB via support@axcrypt.net .
+Contact Us, Axantum Software AB via xecrets@axantum.com .